dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-on-mainnet.md

 ```
 in the root directory of your project.

-## Deploy testflight SNS and store the developer neuron ID
+### Step 2.
+Deploy testflight SNS (mock SNS canisters to an application subnet) on mainnet and store the developer neuron ID

 To deploy the testflight SNS, run
 ```